ankschoubey/blog/src/content/post/dev-life/performance/v1-migration-microservice.md

  - backend
 publishDate: 2023-08-05T20:52:08.052481
 last-modified-purpose:
-slug: /life-blog/data-migration-microservice/
+slug: /software-blog/data-migration-microservice/
 title: 7 Tips to Optimize a Microservice for Data Migration Job
 toc: false
-image: /images/life-blog/data-migration-microservice.png
+image: /images/software-blog/data-migration-microservice/data-migration-microservice.png
 ---

-I published a post in [March 2023 about how typically DB migrations]([/life-blog/db-migration-script/](/life-blog/db-migration-script/ "smartCard-inline")  ) take place.
+I published a post in [March 2023 about how typically DB migrations](/software-blog/db-migration-script/) take place.
 The post is considered a direct migration from one DB to the other.

 But sometimes, you need to do a lot of things that can only be done by the microservice that would use this data.